-Must provide info about the Geek theme, as it has some very unique features!!!
+Figure 29: Notifications in the Geek theme are shown in a special “notifications output” tab.

 But wait, there is more!

 This is not all.
 Our current internal builds already have a few more themes we are very likely to release as part of the open source build on Codeplex soon.
 There is one theme we are working on that features a Ribbon and some nice color schemes.
 It’s made for people who like the Ribbon feature but don’t like the minimalistic approach the latest version of Office takes.
 Without giving away too much, that new theme will be an intricately crafted theme that combines a modern look with the detail of old-fashioned and highly sophisticated desktop apps.